chris-wood/ietf-masque/proposed_charter.md

-The primary goal of this working group is to develop mechanisms that allow configuring and concurrently running multiple proxied stream- and datagram-based flows inside a HTTP connection.
+The primary goal of this working group is to develop mechanisms that allow configuring and concurrently running multiple proxied stream- and datagram-based flows inside an HTTP connection.
 The group will specify HTTP and/or HTTP/3 extensions to enable this functionality.
 The group will focus on a limited set of client-initiated services: (1) UDP CONNECT and (2) IP proxying.